looeee/discoverthreejs-site/markdown/book/first-steps/responsive-design.md

 ### Enable Anti-Aliasing

 We can turn on anti-aliasing by passing a single new parameter into the `WebGLRenderer` constructor.
-As with {{< link path="/book/first-steps/physically-based-rendering/#change-the-material-s-color" title="the `MeshStandardMaterial`" >}}, the `WebGLRenderer` constructor takes a specification object with named parameters.
+As with [the `MeshStandardMaterial`]({{< relref "/book/first-steps/physically-based-rendering#change-the-material-s-color" >}} "the `MeshStandardMaterial`"), the `WebGLRenderer` constructor takes a specification object with named parameters.
 Here, we will set the `antialias` parameter to `true`:

 {{< code file="worlds/first-steps/responsive-design/src/World/systems/renderer.final.js" from="3" to="9" lang="js" linenos="true" hl_lines="4" caption="_**renderer.js**_: Enable antialiasing" >}}{{< /code >}}